apache/incubator-weex/doc/specs/js-framework-apis.md

 Considering the limitation of mobile phone resource, *Weex runs only one JS runtime* to handle all Weex instances.
 So it need a multi-instance management layer in JavaScript.
 These JS Framework APIs are just designed to finish the management job.

 * First, each Weex instance have a lifecycle, from `createInstance` to `destroyInstance`.
 During this period, we can import some extra data by `refreshInstance`.
-* To communicate with Native Engine, we have a couple of APIs: `callNative` and `callJS`.
+* To communicate with Native Engine, we have a couple of APIs: `sendTasks` and `receiveTasks`.
 They are used to call each other by some commands and messages.
 * And when JS runtime start at the beginning of the app launching, we need something initialized and configured.
 So we supply some APIs like `registerComponents`, `registerModules`.
 * The last API is just for debugging, we supply an API named `getRoot` to return the whole virtual-DOM data for developers.
+* If any of these API calls failed, an `Error` object should be returned.

 ## Called by native and supplied from JS Framework